joedockrill/blog/_pages/about.md

 After a decent sized break away from IT for family reasons, I’m looking for something more interesting and challenging to do for the rest of my working life, so my geek wife pointed me in the direction of data science, and I’m completely hooked.

-I’m **very** interested in deep learning, and I’m currently spending as much time as I can playing with <fast.ai>.
+I’m **very** interested in deep learning, and I’m currently spending as much time as I can playing with [fast.ai](http://fast.ai).
 I love the library and their philosophy on pretty much everything fits very nicely with my own.

 You can contact me at <joedockrill@gmail.com>